COUNSELLING Brian Richards FdSc, MBACP

 Counselling gives you the opportunity and time to explore the issues that may be troubling you, or holding you back in your everyday life.

-It’s a process of personal exploration and discovery that helps you cope with difficult circumstances, making decisions, and helps empower you to make any necessary life changes.
+Counselling is a process of personal exploration and discovery that helps you cope with difficult circumstances, making decisions, and helps empower you to make any necessary life changes.

 It also gives you the opportunity to take stock of your values and beliefs, and decide how those factors are either working for you or against you.